-Greater attention should be devoted to delivery of overall transportation products and services in a cost-effective manner with attendant management flexibility at the implementation level of the management system.
+Greater attention should be devoted to delivery of overall transportation infrastructure products and services in a cost-effective manner with flexibility in delivery methods and project management. attendant management flexibility at the implementation level of the management system.

 Special transportation districts should be evaluated and justified in accordance with local conditions and public needs.